 - •Einancial and operational restructuring costs;

+- •Grant income:

 - •Profit / (loss) on sale of properties;

-- ·Grant income.
+- ·Share based payments.

 Significant accounting estimates

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.